modelscope/FunASR/docs/vllm_guide.md

 **Usage guidance**
 - Normal conversational speech has natural pauses, so VAD splits it into relatively short utterances and each partial's cost is naturally bounded — **usually nothing to worry about**.
-- Only **very long, pauseless continuous speech** (e.g. reading aloud) makes a single utterance keep growing and the partial preview progressively slower — this is an inherent property of the full-context encoder, **not a configuration issue**.
-If your scenario has such audio and is sensitive to preview latency, you can bound the partial encoding window in code (e.g. encode only the last few seconds); this is a **code change, not a config option**, and it does not affect locked sentences (which still run on the full audio, with identical final transcripts).
+- Only **very long, pauseless continuous speech** (e.g. reading aloud) makes a single utterance keep growing and the partial preview progressively slower. `serve_realtime_ws.py` bounds provisional previews with `--partial-window-sec 15` by default; for multi-client or continuous-monologue load tests, try `8-10` and raise `--decode-interval` to `0.8-1.0`.
+This only affects provisional `partial`; VAD-locked sentences and STOP final output still run on the full audio.

-### 6.6 Cost of speaker diarization (SPK) and how to disable it
+### 6.6 Cost of speaker diarization (SPK) and how to enable it

-At startup, `serve_realtime_ws.py` **loads the SPK model by default** (hardcoded to `iic/speech_eres2netv2_sv_zh-cn_16k-common`) and runs speaker assignment for each VAD-completed sentence during streaming.
+`serve_realtime_ws.py` **does not load** the SPK model by default.
+It loads `--spk-model` (default `iic/speech_eres2netv2_sv_zh-cn_16k-common`) only when started with `--enable-spk`, then runs speaker assignment for each VAD-completed sentence during streaming.
 Note:

 - **SPK is of limited effectiveness on Fun-ASR-Nano** (see #2944); most real-time ASR scenarios do not need speaker separation.
 - **Streaming SPK is expensive and grows with the session**: each sentence re-clusters **all historical embeddings** (**O(N²)**, more expensive per sentence as the session grows) and **synchronously blocks the event loop**; the session also **re-clusters everything again** at the end, so the per-sentence clustering during streaming is overwritten by the final result — redundant as far as the final output is concerned.
 This is especially pronounced under long sessions + high concurrency.
-- **Disabling currently requires a code change**: `spk_model` is loaded by default and hardcoded in `serve_realtime_ws.py`, with no flag.
-- **Recommendation**: don't load `spk_model` when speaker separation isn't needed; if diarization is required, take labels from the final result, or use a Paraformer + cam++ pipeline.
+- **Recommendation**: keep the default off for multi-client live ASR; if diarization is required, add `--enable-spk` and treat the final STOP-time labels as authoritative.

 ### 6.7 Production concurrency and multi-process deployment